gradientbear/notion-assistant-alexa-skill/docs/USER_GUIDE.md

-# Notion Data Alexa Skill - User Guide
+# Voice Planner Alexa Skill - User Guide

 ## Welcome!

-The Notion Data Alexa Skill helps you manage your tasks and track your productivity using voice commands with your Alexa device, all synced to your Notion workspace.
+The Voice Planner Alexa Skill helps you manage your tasks and track your productivity using voice commands with your Alexa device, all synced to your Notion workspace.

 ## Getting Started